LeetLLM

 • logs that mark started, streaming, completed, or failed

 If streaming output later fails validation, the UI needs a plan.
-For a draft editor, you may show partial text and warn.
-For a payment support action, you should hold output until validation passes.
+For a draft reply, you may show partial text and mark it unapproved.
+For a rotation-job action, hold the action until final validation passes.

 You can't manage what you don't measure.

-Each call should record enough information to debug, compare, and budget:
+Each call records enough information to debug, compare, and budget:

 FieldExampleWhy it helps